 Silently, I walked to the doorway, pausing once more before stepping out of the room, leaving no hint that I was ever there.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AnyaWrite a Review